aomanaku/Mobile_computing_project/README.md

 Firebase based messenger app in android

 # The app allows to chat with all its user
- the app uses googles Firebase database for storage , autnentication and Realtime database storage
+ the app uses googles Firebase database

  the app has a login page, registration page , Chat log of different user and latest message showing latest message from its users